-The planning profession is centrally concerned with improving the future wellbeing of individuals in society and the quality of life in the communities within which we live.
+The planning profession is centrally concerned with improving the future well being of individuals in society and the quality of life in the communities within which we live.
 As a planner, you will have a wide range of potential opportunities to advance the goals of society.
 We work at every scale, from programs affecting the entire nation to analyses and plans for individual development sites.
 A trademark of professional planners is that we bring a comprehensive viewpoint to public problems and issues.
 Even so, you will find your niche within the breadth of the planning profession; you might prepare a revitalization plan for a downtown, rewrite a local zoning code that guides the next decade of development, prepare a natural resource atlas in Geographic Information System (GIS) for a growing county, engage in sustainability benchmarking for an environmental group, or tackle the vexing economic development issues in a rural, multi-county region.
 Whatever is your calling, the planning profession gives you one of the best opportunities to be personally rewarded by making a difference in your community and the world.

-There are approximately 40,000 working planners in the U.S. job growth is about average from 2012 to 2022 (10%), or 4,000 new planning jobs during the decade.
+There are approximately 40,000 working planners in the United States.
+Projected average job growth from 2012 to 2022 is 10% or 4,000 new planning jobs during the decade.

 The median salary for planners in the U.S. in 2014 was $75,800 a year, according to the American Planning Association's most recent salary survey.
 The entry level salary range for jobs in North Carolina for which our graduates are qualified is approximately $33,000 to $42,000 annually.
 For a list of recent jobs in North Carolina for which our graduates are qualified, click on the link below:

 The North Carolina Chapter of the American Planning Association: http://apa-nc.org